 Almond cantucci are traditional Italian biscuits, crunchy and fragrant, perfect to accompany a sweet wine or a coffee.
-The use of peeled almonds enhances the delicacy of the flavor, making these biscuits irresistible.
-The addition of Disaronno brings out a sweet, almond note, making them even more irresistible.
+The use of shelled almonds enhances the delicacy of the flavor, making these biscuits irresistible.
+The addition of Disaronno enhances the sweet almond note, making them irresistible.

 Preheat the oven to 180°C and line a baking tray with parchment paper.

-In a bowl, beat the eggs with the sugar until light and frothy.
-Add Disaronno and mix.
+In a bowl, beat the eggs with the sugar until the mixture is pale and frothy.
+Pour in the Disaronno and mix.

-Add the sifted flour with the baking powder and the pinch of salt, incorporating gradually until you obtain a homogeneous dough.
+Add the sifted flour with the baking powder and the pinch of salt, incorporating gradually until you get a homogeneous dough.

-Stir in the peeled almonds, working the dough until it becomes compact.
+Add the shelled almonds, working the dough until it forms a compact mixture.

 Divide the dough into 2-3 elongated logs and place them on the tray, slightly spaced apart.

-Bake for 20-25 minutes, until the logs are golden on the surface.
+Bake for 20-25 minutes, until the logs are golden on top.

 Remove from the oven and let cool for a few minutes, then cut the logs into slices about 2 cm thick using a sharp knife.